Bentley Wood High School: About the school

 and Teachers network (SSAT).
 The school was declared outstanding by Ofsted, and has been in the top 1% of schools nationally for three years.
-It was recognized as the 7th highest school in the country in 2015 for student progress.
+It was recognised as the seventh highest-performing school in the country in 2015 for student progress.

 The sixth form centre is part of the Harrow Sixth Form Collegiate.

-School life

-There are now four houses: Earth, Air, Fire and Water, named after the four classical natural elements.
-Each house has its own logo designed by students at the school.

 Admissions

-The academy complies with the requirements of the Funding Agreement and the School Admissions Code, and recognises that its ‘relevant area’ is the London Borough of Harrow.
+The academy complies with the requirements of the Funding Agreement and the School Admissions Code, and recognises that its 'relevant area' is the London Borough of Harrow.